 Configure a webhook in the Survey123 website

-- Open the Settings tab for your survey by selecting it from the menu in the lower right of the survey's panel in your My Surveys page.
+- On your My Surveys page, select the Settings tab from the menu at the lower right of the survey's panel.

 - Select the Webhooks section from the menu on the left.

-This page allows you to set and access all webhooks you've already set up.
-If you haven't set up any webhooks in Survey123, the page will be empty.
+This page allows you to set and access all webhooks you've set up.
+If you haven't set up any webhooks in Survey123, the page is empty.

-- Provide a name for your webhook, which will be used to identify your webhook in the future.
+- Provide a name for your webhook, which will be used to identify it in the future.

 - The payload URL is where the survey information will be sent.
 This needs to be provided by an external webhook service.

-- The trigger events describe what specific actions will call the webhook.
+- The trigger events describe the specific actions that will call the webhook.
 Select New record submitted.

-- Event data allows you to choose what information from your survey will be included in the payload: Survey info, Server response, Submitted record, User info, and Portal info.
-For the purposes of this exercise, check the Survey info and Submitted record options.
+- Event data allows you to choose the information from your survey that will be included in the payload: Survey info, Server response, Submitted record, User info, and Portal info.
+Check the Survey info and Submitted record options.

-- The Status switch determines whether this webhook will be active when saved.
-By default, this is set to On.
+- The Status toggle button determines whether the webhook will be active when saved.
+Leave it set to On (the default).

 - Click Save.

-The webhook is now ready to use and will execute every time a survey response is submitted.
-Rules set within the webhook provider can ensure that an email is sent only if certain criteria are met.
+The webhook is ready to use and will execute every time a survey response is submitted.
+Rules set in the webhook provider can ensure that an email is sent only if certain criteria are met.